Ellypham92/Ellypham92/README.md

 ### :woman_technologist: About Me
 - Data Analyst living in Houston, Texas
 - Pursuing a Master of Science in Data Analytics at University of Houston-Downtown
-- I love traveling, dancing, gardening and reading books.
-I have visited over 10 countries, and 14 States in the US
+- Love traveling, dancing, gardening and reading books.
+I have been to over 10 countries and 14 States and learned their food and culture

 ---